Download the latest version of Pix4Dcatch for iOS.

 Upload images directly to Pix4Dcloud for processing.

 1. In the Home screen, tap folder icon , and select the project.
-Switch to the different tabs (Captured, Processed, Processing, All) to view the projects.
+Tap on Captured, Processed, Processing, All at the top of the screen to switch the project views.
 By default, the All tab is open which displays all the projects.
 When looking for the project in a different tab, the search box is a useful tool to narrow the search.

 1. Copy the images from the device to the computer.
 For more information see How to export Pix4Dcatch projects.